LionelDraghi/bbt/README.md

 ### Tests are Self documented

 As seen above, **tests scenarios** are already documented, using a simple Markdown format that will be nicely presented on github or wherever out of the box.
-And bbt is reading only specifics line in the file, meaning that the rest of the file is yours : you can give as much context as you want, using almost all Markdown possibilities (with very few limitations), and even Markdown extensions.
+And bbt is reading only specifics line in the file, meaning that the rest of the file is yours : you can give as much context as you want, using almost all Markdown possibilities (with very few limitations), and even Markdown extensions, including graphics (Give a try to [Mermaid](https://mermaid.js.org/intro/)).
-If you haven't yet experienced how easy it is to create graphics with a simple text description using [Mermaid](https://mermaid.js.org/intro/), give it a try.

-This is a fundamental difference with [Markdown with Gherkin](https://github.com/cucumber/gherkin/blob/main/MARKDOWN_WITH_GHERKIN.md#markdown-with-gherkin) : MDG files must use the `.feature.md` extension to prevent regular `.md` files from being parsed by Gherkin.
-For bbt, there is no difference, and the objective is to limit as little as possible the burden on behavior description file creation.
-It is bbt job to pickup in those files the lines that are identified as the script.

 **Tests results** are generated when running `bbt`, by just using the `-o` option (--output).
 It's also a Markdown file.
 The tests results file mainly contains... the tests results :-).